PRX/Infrastructure/ci/README.md

 For an organization in GitHub (e.g. [PRX](https://github.com/prx/)) a [webhook](https://developer.github.com/webhooks/) is configured which will be sent **pull request** and **push** events.
 This will cause GitHub to notify an HTTP endpoint every time either of those events takes place on *any* repository in the organization.

-An HTTP REST API is constructed using [Amazon API Gateway](https://aws.amazon.com/api-gateway/) for the webhook to target.
+An HTTP API is constructed using [Amazon API Gateway](https://aws.amazon.com/api-gateway/) for the webhook to target.
 An [AWS Lambda](https://aws.amazon.com/lambda/) function is provided to handle any requests sent to the webhook endpoint.
-The function ensures that the requests are valid and authentic, and filters out some noise that is expected, and passes relevant events to an [Amazon SNS](https://aws.amazon.com/sns/) topic for further processing.
+The function ensures that the requests are valid and authentic, and filters out some noise that is expected, and sends relevant events to an [Amazon EvetntBridge](https://aws.amazon.com/eventbridge/) for further processing.

-#### GitHub Event Handling
+The URL of the API to use for the webhook configuration is an output of the CloudFormation stack.

+#### Starting a Build

-Event data that are published to SNS by the GitHub webhook request handler function get handled immediately by another Lambda function.
+Event data that are published to EventBridge by the GitHub webhook request handler function get handled immediately by another Lambda function: the build handler function.
 This function includes much more business logic about which events should pass through the CI process and how.
 This logic includes things like: checking to make sure the event originated from a project that is meant for CI, and filtering out feature branch code pushes that are not part of pull requests.

 If it's determined that an event represents code that should be built and tested, this function will:

 - Request a zipball archive of the code from GitHub for the commit in question
 - Push that archive to [Amazon S3](https://aws.amazon.com/s3/) (so that it is available later in the process)
 - Configure and trigger a build for the code in [AWS CodeBuild](https://aws.amazon.com/codebuild/)
-- Update the GitHub commit status for the code being tested
-- Send a notification to developers through channels like [Slack](https://slack.com/) so the process is highly visible

 #### CodeBuild